sukhijapiyush/Advanced-Regression-Surprise-House/README.md

 # Advanced Regression(Regularization) on Surprise House Dataset

-> This project uses regularization( L1 aned L2) on Surprise House Dataset and compare the both and provide the variables are significant in predicting the price of a house, and How well those variables describe the price of a house.
+> This project uses regularization( L1 and L2) on the Surprise House Dataset and compares both and provides the variables that are significant in predicting the price of a house, and How well those variables describe the price of a house.

 ## Table of Contents